SciProgCentre/kmath/kmath-noa/README.md

 # Module kmath-noa

-This module provides a `kotlin-jvm` frontend for the [NOA](https://github.com/grinisrit/noa.git) library together with relevant functionality from [LibTorch](https://pytorch.org/cppdocs).
+A Bayesian computation library over [NOA](https://github.com/grinisrit/noa.git) together with relevant functionality from [LibTorch](https://pytorch.org/cppdocs).

-Our aim is to create a Bayesian computational platform which covers a wide set of applications from particle physics simulations to deep learning and general differentiable programs written on top of `AutoGrad` & `ATen`.
+Our aim is to cover a wide set of applications from particle physics simulations to deep learning.
+In fact, we support any differentiable program written on top of
+`AutoGrad` & `ATen`.

 ## Installation